Klick (Better Call Saul): Main story

 Chuck is unconscious after hitting his head at the copy store.
 Jimmy rushes in to give first aid and tells the clerk to call an ambulance.
-In the hospital, Chuck wonders how Jimmy came to his aid so quickly, correctly deducing that Jimmy bribed the clerk to lie and then hid nearby to watch Chuck question the clerk.
+In the hospital, Chuck correctly deduces that Jimmy bribed the clerk to lie and that is why he was at the copy store.
 Ernesto covers for Jimmy by claiming that out of concern for Chuck's health, he called Jimmy before bringing Chuck to the copy store.

 Jimmy refuses to have Chuck committed to psychiatric care but takes temporary guardianship and allows an MRI and a CAT scan to determine whether he suffered head or neck injuries.
 The doctor treating Chuck tells Jimmy that Chuck is healthy but has entered a self-induced catatonic state because of the medical tests.
 When Chuck returns to consciousness, Jimmy informs him of the test results and takes him home.

-Mike Ehrmantraut purchases a rifle that he intends to use to kill Hector Salamanca.
+Mike Ehrmantraut purchases a rifle to use in killing Hector Salamanca.
 He positions himself on a ridge overlooking a desert site where Hector and his crew are preparing to execute Ximenez Lecerda, but Mike is unable to get a clear shot because Nacho Varga is in the way.
 Behind him, Mike hears his car horn blaring, so he leaves to investigate.
-He finds a branch wedged against the horn and a note on the windshield with a single word: "Don't."
+He finds a branch wedged against the horn and a note on the windshield with a single word: "DON’T”.

-Howard Hamlin tries to reach Jimmy and when Jimmy calls back Howard says Chuck is concerned that the mistakes he supposedly made on Mesa Verde's paperwork mean his judgment is no longer sound, so he intends to retire.
-Jimmy rushes to Chuck's house, where he finds that Chuck has plastered the walls with reflective space blankets, claiming he needs protection from ambient electromagnetic waves.
-Desperate for Chuck to stop behaving erratically, Jimmy confesses to tampering with the Mesa Verde documents and bribing the copy store clerk to keep quiet.
-When Jimmy leaves, Chuck unveils a tape recorder he had activated prior to Jimmy's arrival.
+Howard Hamlin tells Jimmy that Chuck is acting erratically, and Jimmy rushes to Chuck's house, where he finds that Chuck has plastered the walls with reflective space blankets.
+Chuck claims that he needs protection from ambient electromagnetic waves, which he blames for the transposing error on the Mesa Verde documents, and adds that he needs to retire as he is mentally unfit.
+To calm Chuck, Jimmy admits that he tampered with the documents and bribed the clerk to keep quiet.
+When Jimmy leaves, Chuck unveils a tape recorder which was recording while Jimmy was present.

 Production

-Series co-creator Vince Gilligan revealed that he wanted to have Breaking Bad alum Betsy Brandt (Marie Schrader) make a cameo appearance in the episode, but the writer's room objected, considering the idea to be distracting for audiences.
+Series co-creator Vince Gilligan revealed that he wanted to have Breaking Bad actress Betsy Brandt (Marie Schrader) make a cameo appearance in the episode, but the writer's room objected, considering the idea to be distracting for audiences.